Doggo 108

 Every Sunday at 4pm UK time.
 You'll receive an email listing the five shapes for the coming Monday–Friday.
 You can also check the Challenges page on the site at any time.

 You don't have to, but missing a day costs you 10 points and marks that day as failed.
-For Jenga team purposes, a "successful week" requires all five days completed with the correct pattern.
+For Dognami team purposes, a "successful week" requires all five days completed with the correct pattern.
 Missing even one day means your week doesn't count as a pass — which can affect your entire team.

 Simply complete all five weekday patterns correctly in your first week.
 On Sunday night the system automatically pairs all successful solo players at random.
 No action required — just walk the shapes.

 There's no cap.
-In theory a Jenga team can keep doubling every week: 2, 4, 8, 16, 32, 64, 128 players and beyond.
+In theory a Dognami team can keep doubling every week: 2, 4, 8, 16, 32, 64, 128 players and beyond.
 In practice, the bigger the team gets the harder it is to keep everyone on track — which is entirely the point.

 Everyone in the team is returned to the solo pool and starts Week 1 again from scratch the following week.
 Your accumulated season points are kept — but the team name, tier, and all progress are gone.
 Time to rebuild.